 Consider a researcher with panel data covering i = 1, ..., N individuals repeatedly observed over t = 1, ..., T instances.
 We consider that the number of individuals N in the network is fixed, but potentially large.
 The aim is to use this data to identify a social interactions model, with no data on actual social ties being available.
 For expositional ease, we first consider identification in a simpler version of the canonical model in (1), where we drop individual-specific (α_i) and time-constant fixed effects (α_t) , and assume x{it} is a one-dimensional regressor for individual i and instance i.
-Of course, we later extend the analysis to include individual-specific and time-constant fixed effects, and also allow for multidimensional covariates i0, i1, i2, i3, i4, i5, i6, i7, i8, i9, i1, i1, i1, i1, i1, i1, i1,
+Of course, we later extend the analysis to include individual-specific and time-constant fixed effects, and also allow for multidimensional covariates i0 and i1.
+We adopt the subscript "0" to denote parameters generating the data, and non-subscripted parameters are generic values in the parameter space: